kanchukaitis/paleoCAMP/README.md

 - [Introduction to Python for Paleoclimate Science — Part 1: Python, NumPy, and Pandas](https://github.com/kanchukaitis/paleoCAMP/blob/main/python_for_climate_part1.ipynb)
 - [Introduction to Python for Paleoclimate Science — Part 2: Xarray, Matplotlib, and Cartopy](https://github.com/kanchukaitis/paleoCAMP/blob/main/python_for_climate_part2.ipynb)

-The links above take you to the files in this repository.
-Each notebook has a button at the very top that will open it in Google Colab.
-Alternatively, the following links open the notebooks directly in Colab:
+The links above take you to the files in this repositorye in Preview mode.
+You will not be able to run the code here in Github directly, but each notebook has a button at the very top that will open it in directly in your Google Colab.
+You can also use the following links to open the notebooks directly in Colab:

 - [Open 'Introduction to Python for Paleoclimate Science — Part 1: Python, NumPy, and Pandas' in Google CoLab](https://colab.research.google.com/github/kanchukaitis/paleoCAMP/blob/main/python_for_climate_part1.ipynb)
 - [Open 'Introduction to Python for Paleoclimate Science — Part 2: Xarray, Matplotlib, and Cartopy' in Google CoLab](https://colab.research.google.com/github/kanchukaitis/paleoCAMP/blob/main/python_for_climate_part2.ipynb)